ccie16798/subnettools/README.md

 ROUTE FILTERING
 ===============

-Subnettool is able to filter routes from a CSV files with complex expressions.
+Subnettool is able to filter routes from a CSV file with complex expressions.
 It can filter on :
 - prefix
 - mask
 - gw
 - device
-- comment
+- comment (or any additionnal Extended Attribute)

 For BGP, it can filter on :
 - prefix